strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

 the PHN requiring each provider organisation to contact the PHN when they need a new user added.

+Before inviting a user, it is always best to inform them that they will receive a PMHC MDS invitation by email from noreply@strategicdata.com and a verification code via SMS.
+You can also provide them with the link to the online :ref:`user-docs` to read the steps they will need to complete the steps outlined in :ref:`accepting-invitation`.

-The first step to adding a new user is to invite the potential user to the PMHC MDS.
-You can invite a new user through the Users tab, by following these steps:
+The next step to adding a new user is to invite them through the Users tab, by following these steps:

 1. Navigate to the Users tab.
 2. Click the 'Invite New User' tab.